-Rushees appear for Ribboning at the Sorority Houses at 7 on Monday evening, October 8.
+Rushees will appear for pledging at the sorority houses at 7:00 o'clock Monday evening.

 Vocational and Cultural Clubs

 ART CLUB, founded by students and members of the Art department, has as its purpose a furtherance of thought along artistic lines.